-Pupils will study art from other cultures, historical contexts and local crafts, as well as gain familiarity with a broad range of artists that you can relate to their own studies.
-Through a broad-based course of study, developed through a range of 2D, 3D and digital processes and media, pupils will focus upon at least 2 of the following disciplines: Fine Art, Ceramics, Graphic Design/Illustration, Fashion/Textiles, Three Dimensional Design, Photography and Digital Media.

-Candidates should work in at least two of the following areas:
+You will study art from other cultures, historical contexts and local crafts, as well as gain familiarity with a broad range of fine artists that you can relate to their own studies.
+Candidates should also explore the use of tone, colour and composition, materials and context.
+Other materials including charcoal, pencil, ceramics, pastels, acrylic, watercolour, oil and ink can also be explored.
+Candidates should work in one or more of the following:

-- · painting;
+- painting;

 - drawing;

 - sculpture;

 - photography;

-- printmaking;
+- print-making;

 - mixed media;

-- digital media

-- graphic design/illustration

-- fashion/textiles

 - experimental assemblage/construction.